 We all need to feel inspired and engaged to do our jobs well.
-Yet according to research from CEB, now Gartner, only 16% of employees are willing to go above and beyond the call of duty, including finding ways of performing their job more efficiently.
+Yet according to research from Gartner, only 16% of employees are willing to go above and beyond the call of duty, including finding ways of performing their job more efficiently.
 This means a large majority of workers don’t bring their full energy, creativity and passion to their work.

 Organizations facing digital disruption need to harness the energy and commitment of their workforce to succeed.
 However, it can be hard to get employees to give their best in terms of performance, creativity and resilience, especially in times of change.